cifelse/cpu-scheduler-sim/README.md

 ## Running Locally
 At the root of the folder (and assuming you have downloaded the prerequisites),
 1. Run `npm i` in your terminal.
-2. Place all the input files in the `/inputs` folder.
+2. Place your input file at the root of the folder.
+Default is `input.txt`.
-   - This assumes different inputs are inside multiple `.txt` files.
-4. Run `npm start` in your terminal.
+3. Run `npm start` in your terminal.

 ## Algorithms
 The basic CPU scheduling algorithms showcased are: